Best web hosting in India 2023: top 6 providers

 As for its customer support, it only has a live chat option.
 No phone calls or emails.
 That’s probably because of its low-cost pricing structure.
 Anyway, in my experience, the live chat was fantastic.
 The agent I was assigned was friendly, helpful, and knew his craft well.
 So, no issues here.

 The same thing goes with performance.
 Hostinger performs excellently around the globe.
-Plus, the fact that it has two data centers in Asia (Indonesia & Singapore) means it is bound to perform well in India — and it does.
+Plus, the fact that it has 2 data centers in Asia (India & Singapore) means it is bound to perform well in India — and it does.

 Overall, I really like how much Hostinger delivers at such a low price.
 Talking of which...